vadimkantorov/wigwam/README.md

  - `wigwam install packagename` - fetches the package, appends it to the `Wigwamfile` located in the current directory and runs build
   * `wigwam install packagename --disable feature1 feature2 --git development` - forces install from git branch `development` with disabled `feature1` and `feature2`
  - `wigwam in` - executes `.wigwam/wigwam_activate.sh` and makes available the installed binaries and libraries
- - `wigwam run python``` - executes a command from within wigwam, without creating an interactive sub-shell
+ - `wigwam run python` - executes a command (`python` in this case) from within wigwam, without creating an interactive sub-shell
  - `wigwam build` - fetches and builds all dependencies specified in the `Wigwamfile`
  - `wigwam status` - lists installed packages
  - `wigwam remove packagename --dangerous` - removes ONLY the reference from `Wigwamfile`